whitefire0/dungeon_of_Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch/process.md

   UserInterface and Game are TIGHTLY woven together (they contain a reference to the instance of each other and call upon it to access state data the other contains).
 Is this this a bad thing in this use case?

+Refactoring
+  getting Character to have smaller methods that return values and use those as the messages back to the Game, which in turn messages UserInterface

 Testing root_controller actions

   case 1